apache/shardingsphere/README.md

 It focuses on how to reuse existing database, rather than creating a new database.
 ShardingSphere focus on the upper layer of databases, pays more attention on cooperation between databases rather than database itself.

-As the cornerstone of enterprises, the relational database has a huge market share.
-Therefore, we prefer to focus on its incrementation instead of a total overturn.

 `Link`, `Enhance` and `Pluggable` is the core concepts of Apache ShardingSphere.

 - `Link`：Flexible adaptation of database protocol, SQL dialect and database storage, it can link applications and multi-mode heterogeneous databases quickly;